boystrange/FairCheck/README.md

 The artifact is [available on Zenodo (external link)](https://doi.org/10.5281/zenodo.5547687) as a VirtualBox image `FairCheck.ova` as well as an archive `FairCheck-master.zip`.
-The next two sub-sections describe the steps to be taken to compile and test the artifact in each case.
+The next sub-sections describe the steps to be taken to compile and test the artifact in each case.